ArdanaCLM/ardana-dev-tools/README.md

   appropriate branch for the Cloud version you are deploying for, e.g. for a Cloud8 deployment, the stable/pike branch should be the base branch for any branches you have checked out.
-* If you wish to build the ardana-ansible RPM you must clone both the ardana and ardana-ansible repos beside ardana-dev-tools.

 You can disable this mechanism by specifying the --no-update-rpms option when running the astack.sh command.

 #### Special cases
-The RPM associated with the ardana-ansible git repo also pulls in an updated file from the ardana git repo, so of you want to rebuild that RPM you should clone bit the ardana-ansible and ardana git repos beside ardana-dev-tools.
+When building for Cloud8 (stable/pike branch) the RPM associated with the ardana-ansible git repo also pulls in an updated file from the ardana git repo, so if you want to rebuild that RPM for Cloud8 you should clone both of the ardana-ansible and ardana git repos beside ardana-dev-tools.
+This is no longer required for Cloud9.

 ### Pulling in RPMs from IBS & OBS projects
 If you use the --ibs-prj or --obs-prj options you can specify the project,